ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder.md

 -   Empty
 -   No alias

+If an application is localized, it can set a column's `placeholder` to a localized value.

 ## Alternative Implementations / Designs

-### Configurable group row placeholders per column
+### Configurable placeholders in group rows

 In addition to extending column APIs to have a `placeholder` property, they could also be extended to have a `group-placeholder` property.
 However, this level of configuration is not required by any client applications today.
-This feature also likely to introduce inconsistency throughout our applications.
+This feature is also likely to introduce inconsistency throughout our applications.

-Additionally, if an application wants to modify the value of one of these strings, they can do so through the localization provider.
+If an application wants to modify the value of a group row placeholder without this feature, they can do so through the localization provider.

 ### Allow different placeholders to be configured for each cell

 We could add the ability to have different placeholders configured for each cell, but this poses a few different problems:

 1. This would likely need to be a drastically different API, such as having the placeholder specified in the record.
-That would lead to quite a bit of duplicate information being set on the table, particularly when there is no use cases for this right now.
+That would lead to quite a bit of duplicate information being set on the table, particularly when there are no use cases for this right now.
 1. This would lead to a confusing state for the user because the placholder would be different for various rows, but all those rows would be in a single group.

 A use case for different information being presented to the user for each cell will likely be solved by [a different feature to show cell-specific state](https://github.com/ni/nimble/issues/1776).